 Seeking Arizona Child Care Payments

 The Arizona courts calculate child support by using the Arizona Child Support Guidelines, which guide how they evaluate the cost of raising a child relative to the parents’ income.
-When determining who pays or receives child support payments, the court look at how much time each parent spends with the children.
-The court recognizes that parents naturally incur expenses when children are with them, so spending more time with a parent paying support may reduce that parent’s payments.
+When determining who pays or receives child support payments, the court considers factors, such as parenting time.
+The court recognizes that parents naturally incur expenses when children are with them, so spending more time with a parent paying support may reduce child support.

 The court considers other factors when determining the amount of child care support.
 The list below includes other essential information a court considers when calculating payments.

 - Cost of medical and dental insurance

 When do the courts deviate from the calculated child support award?

 Although Arizona courts typically stick to the child support amount based on the calculator, they will adjust the payments under certain circumstances.
 Situations involving parents with a child who has special needs may influence the court to increase child support payments.
 The court may also deviate from the calculated payment amount if the parents come up with their own agreement that is approved by the court, or the paying parent is covering other expenses.
 All deviations require additional information.